zyangchuan/FlashLearn/README.md

 ## Technologies Used
 1. Vue.js (Javascript framework)
 2. Vuetify (UI library framework)
-3. Amazon Web Service (Cloud service)
+3. Amazon Web Services (Cloud service)

 ## Features of this app
 -  **Test yourself with your own flashcards**📝